 The Gelding Years

-Thin start (bolt) leads to the shelf.
-Climb the initial offwidth crack (crux) and continue upwards as the difficulty moderates.
-May be harder for short people.
-70 feet.
+A thin start (bolt) leads to the shelf.
+Climb the initial offwidth crack (crux), and continue upwards as the difficulty moderates.
+This may be harder for short people (like yours truly), 70 feet.

 Although there is a bolt to protect the start, this is most definitely a trad route.

 This route is in the middle of the wall.
 Descend from bolted anchors on alternate routes at the top.

 Hand-sized through #6 Camalots.
 Belay at the gap at the top with a long sling through the king-sized chockstone, and a few finger-sized stoppers.

 Ascending the crux of the route.
 14 October 2010. ...

 Readying to lead the crux.
 Photo by Rob Kelman.